Mastero83/ChessFlask/README.md

 ---

 ## ✨ Features
+- **Modern Home, Play, and Login Screens**: Redesigned with gradients, card layouts, and chess-themed backgrounds for a beautiful, consistent experience.
 - **Stockfish-Powered Play & Analysis**: Every move, hint, and analysis is backed by the world's strongest chess engine.
-- **Modern Home Screen**: Choose to play as White, Black, analyze a game, or learn openings—all from a stunning, intuitive start page.
-- **Player vs AI or Player vs Player**: Play against Stockfish or use analysis mode to review your own games, move by move.
-- **Cheat Mode "God Slider"**: Instantly see the best moves at any depth (1–20) with a beautiful slider—perfect for learning or "cheating."
+- **Cheat Panel with Depth Slider**: Instantly see the best moves at any depth (1–20) with a compact, toggleable cheat panel—perfect for learning or "cheating."
+Now with improved UI and slider placement.
+- **MongoDB-Backed Game Library**: Upload PGN files, filter/search games, and save to your personal library with statistics and opening selection.
+Requires MongoDB for full functionality.
 - **Move Navigation**: Step through your game with first/last/next/previous controls and a move number field.
 - **Accuracy Boxes**: After each game, see your accuracy (and your opponent's) in gorgeous, color-coded summary boxes—just like chess.com, but better.
 - **Game Summary Table**: Instantly see how many brilliants, bests, goods, inaccuracies, mistakes, and blunders you made, split by color, with emoticons.